benhorv/musicdb/README.md

 ⁠- artist(id: ID!): Retrieves a specific artist by their ID.
 - track(id: ID!): Retrieves a specific track by its ID.

+FYI: The lookup based on match percentage is done with [fuzzysort](https://github.com/farzher/fuzzysort#readme).

 ## Usage

 ### Startup

+Running the project requires `nodejs` and `npm`.
+The best way to install them is using `nvm`.

+For further instructions have a look at the [official download page](https://nodejs.org/en/download).

 #### Clone the repo: